Zack123610/Google-Advanced-Data-Analytics-Course/Waze/task.md

 - Conduct a two-sample hypothesis test
 - Share an executive summary with the Waze leadership team

+## Course 5 tasks:
+- Check model assumptions
+- Build a binomial logistic regression model
+- Evaluate the model
+- Share an executive summary with the Waze leadership team

 ## Course 6 tasks:
 - Perform feature engineering
 - Build the following machine learning models: random forest and XGBoost